BSc (Hons) Sports Therapy

 BNU offers you the opportunity to get all the skills, qualifications and experience you need, within a 30-minute commute to London, surrounded by a friendly student community and the opportunity to take part in free societies.
 Thanks to our big deal you can meet new people, take part in sports and make friends for life here!

-With such a great opportunity to learn from the industry professionals, gain from working experience, take part in placements, study sport science and gain the skills you need, we think our highly reputable sports therapy course is a great option for your UCAS application.
+With such a great opportunity to learn from the industry professionals, gain from working experience, take part in placements, study sport science and gain the skills you need.

 The placements were a platform to apply my learning in real-life situations, whether that was with sporting professionals or on the public in clinics.
 The lecturers and practicals were highly informative and constantly challenging, which helped me develop as a therapist.Luke Robertson